Rhythm and Stealth

-Rhythm and Stealth is the second studio album by Leftfield, released on 20 September 1999.
+Rhythm and Stealth is the second studio album by the English electronic group Leftfield, released on 20 September 1999.
 It reached number 1 on the UK Albums Chart.
 It was nominated for the 2000 Mercury Music Prize.

 Critical reception

 Matt Hendrickson of Rolling Stone said, "The album's jumble of epic sounds is a blessing and a curse: Rhythm and Stealth never develops a sustained, full-on groove, but it makes for a mind-melding headphone adventure."
 John Bush of AllMusic said, "Leftfield has moved on with a grace and mastery of production seldom seen in the dance world."

 NME named it the 24th best album of 1999.